 TGbe editor: revise the following paragraph in P397L40 of 11be draft 2.1 as (#10993, 10994):

-NOTE 3—A non-AP STA does not update its state variables to the values contained in the MU EDCA Parameter Set element if any of the following applies: a) The Trigger frame addressed to the STA is notneither a Basic Trigger frame nor an MU-RTS TXS Trigger frame (see 35.2.1.2 (Triggered TXOP sharing procedure)). b) The STA does not include QoS Data frames in the HE TB PPDU response sent in response to the Basic Trigger frame. c) The STA transmits the HE TB PPDU in response to a Basic Trigger frame following the rules defined in 26.5.4 (UL OFDMA-based random access (UORA)). d) The STA does not include QoS Data frames in the non-TB PPDU response sent to its associated AP in response to the MU-RTS TXS Trigger frame.
+NOTE 3—A non-AP STA does not update its state variables to the values contained in the MU EDCA Parameter Set element if any of the following applies: a) The Trigger frame addressed to the STA is not a Basic Trigger frame b) The STA does not include QoS Data frames in the HE TB PPDU response sent in response to the Basic Trigger frame. c) The STA transmits the HE TB PPDU in response to a Basic Trigger frame following the rules defined in 26.5.4 (UL OFDMA-based random access (UORA)).

 TGbe editor: revise the following paragraph in P402L18 of 11be draft 2.1 as